alirezamdk/evalMathExpression/README.md

 ## 🌳 &nbsp;&nbsp; Algorithms

-The library now by defualt uses the Shunting Yard algorithm for evaluating.
+This library by defualt use the Shunting Yard algorithm for evaluating.
 Additionally, it also supports expression tree, Direct Algebraic Logic (DAL) algorithm.

 ## 🤗 &nbsp;&nbsp; Contributions